raas-dev/configent/README.md

     pre-commit install --hook-type pre-commit
     pre-commit install --hook-type commit-msg

-Please create an [issue](https://github.com/raas-dev/configent/issues) and a pull request.
+Kindly create an [issue](https://github.com/raas-dev/configent/issues) and a pull request.

 Development guidelines:
 1. We do not use anything in installation scripts that is not POSIX compatible
 2. Linux on AArch64 is a first class citizen as Macs run on ARM since 2023
 3. The software **installed** must work on 95% of the supported Linux distros
-4. There is most often **no need to install** as `n` and `nixery` will do fine
+4. There is most often **no need to install** as `n` and `nixery` can run it
 5. We do not rely on Homebrew outside macOS, before Homebrew Linux works on ARM
-6. We prefer `asdf plugin`s when they install binaries both on x86-64 and ARM
+6. We prefer `asdf plugin`s when they provide binaries both for x86-64 and ARM
 7. Otherwise we use the distros' official repositories (may have older versions)
 8. Thus we will not add LunarVim, NVChad, etc. if the latest Neovim is required
-9. Dotfiles are mostly based on personal preference and improvements are welcome
+9. Dotfiles are often based on personal preference and improvements are welcome
 10. We do not use Rust, Go or Python for tasks where `sh` has worked since 1970s

 ### Issues in dependencies